-NOTE D - COMMITMENTS AND CONTINGENCIES
+NOTE D-COMMITMENTS AND CONTINGENCIES

 The Tejon Ranch Public Facilities Financing Authority, a joint powers authority formed by Kern County and the Tejon-Castac Water District, formed a Community Facilities District, or CFD, that has placed liens on 1,728 acres of the Company's land.
 These liens are to secure payment of special taxes related to \$23,900,000 of bond debt sold by the CFD.
 The Company is obligated, as a landowner in the district, to pay its share of the special taxes assessed each year.
-The 1,728 acres of land includes the Tejon Industrial

-Complex, or TIC, development.
+The 1,728 acres of land includes a portion of the Tejon Industrial Complex, or TIC, development.
 Proceeds from the sale of CFD bonds went to reimbursing the Company for public infrastructure related to the TIC development.
 There have been no reimbursements thus far during 2007.
 During 2006, the Company paid approximately \$482,000 in special taxes related to the CFD.
 As development occurs at TIC, the new owners of land and new lease tenants, through triple net leases, will bear an increasing portion of the assessed special tax.
 As this occurs, the Company's obligation will be reduced.
 It is expected that the Company will have special tax payments in 2007 of approximately \$386,000, but this could change in the future based on the amount of bonds outstanding within the CFD and the amount of taxes paid by others.
 As and if development and land values increase around the Tejon Industrial Complex, the Company may be able to have approximately 1,400 acres released from the CFD lien.

-At March 31, 2007, the Company was guaranteeing \$6,000,000 of debt of Tejon Dermody Industrial LLC, an unconsolidated joint venture formed to construct and market a 651,000 square foot building at the Tejon Industrial Complex-West.
-Total debt in the venture is approximately \$14,477,000, which is secured by a mortgage on the building.
+At June 30, 2007, the Company was guaranteeing \$6,000,000 of debt of Tejon Dermody Industrial LLC, an unconsolidated joint venture formed by the Company and DP Industrial to construct and market a 652,000-square foot building at the Tejon Industrial Complex-West.
+Total debt in the venture is approximately \$14,420,000 and is secured by a mortgage on the land and building.
 In the joint venture agreement, each partner agreed to guarantee an equal portion of the outstanding debt through the term of the loan.
 The maturity date for this loan is May 19, 2011.
 Principal and interest on the loan is payable monthly, with the principal portion of the monthly payment being \$18,930.
-Based on the achievement of certain operational objectives, such as the renewal of the tenant leases, the guarantees can begin to be reduced.
-The Company believes it is unlikely that it will ever be required to make payments under this guarantee due to sufficient cash flows to service the debt and the value of the joint venture property.
-Therefore, no liabilities have been recorded related to this guarantee at March 31, 2007 or December 31, 2006.
+On July 12, 2007, the land and building securing this loan was sold for \$30,000,000 to ProLogis North American Properties Fund III, a fund formed by ProLogis (NYSE: PLD).
+The transaction was part of a larger purchase by ProLogis of a portfolio of industrial assets from DP Industrial, our partner in Tejon Dermody Industrial LLC.
+As part of this transaction, the mortgage on the building was repaid and the Company received approximately \$7,560,000 after transaction costs and repayment of the debt.
+The financial impact of this transaction will be included in the Company's third quarter operating results.
+No liabilities were recorded related to the guarantee that was outstanding at June 30, 2007 or December 31, 2006.